 - For odds of 2.33 – (2.33 x $10) – $10 = $13.30 in net winnings

 - For odds of 5.00 – (5.00 x $10) – $10 = $40.00 in net winnings

 - For odds of 1.50 – (1.50 x $10) – $10 = $5.00 in net winnings

-The second way to list odds is to use the fractions and this way of expression prevails across the United Kingdom, especially in specific sports like horse racing where you will see odds of 7/1, 1/1, 3/1, 9/1 and so on.
-This is pronounced as “7 to 1” to use the first example from above.
+The second way to list odds is to use fractions and this way of expression prevails across the United Kingdom, especially in specific sports like horse racing where you will see odds of 7/1, 1/1, 3/1, 9/1 and so on.
 Fractional odds show you how many units you can potentially win for each unit you put on stake.
 So to proceed with the 7:1 example, you will collect 7 units if you bet one unit and win.

-The formula used for calculating your potential payout with fractional odds is a bit more complex than the one for decimals but is altogether manageable.
-What you do in this case is multiply your stake by the odds like we have done in the examples below:
+The formula used for calculating your potential payout with fractional odds is a bit more complex than the one for decimals but we will make sure to provide an example that will make things easier to grasp.
+What you do in this case is multiply your stake by the odds as we have done in the examples below:

 - $10 x (7/1) = $10 x 7 = $70 in net winnings

 - $10 x (10/2) = $10 x 5 = $50 in net winnings